Trying to get their attention? Stay and play their way… for a while

 - Take some turns – The next step would be to begin to embed yourself into the play routine.
 Begin to take some turns yourself, but be sure that it still doesn’t yet interfere with their agenda and isn’t perceived as demand or you taking over.

 Now, once they’re happy for you to stay and play their way, we have the foundation for building loads of critical play, interaction, and communication skills.
 Be sure to visit this blog section for periodically for follow-up posts to learn how.
-If you are interested in getting more support with engaging your little one, click here to join our upcoming Development Learning Group.
-If you’ve missed this group why not send us an email and we can put you on our wait list for the next group.
-This will be running on Wednesdays at 11am.
+If you are interested in getting more support with engaging your little one, contact us here.